Meet the Scholars

 University of Washington

-In the future, Dr. Johnson hopes to establish his own lab and/or company whose research will be based in cancer biology with a therapeutic framework in mind.
-Dr. Johnson hopes to address the discrepancy in representation in science with focus on the fact that many specimens used in daily research are limited in representation within the U.S. While being aware of the intricate relationship black and brown communities have with science and research due to historical inequity, Dr. Johnson strongly believes that instead of scientific entities developing initiatives to collect data and specimen from black and brown communities, these same initiatives should, in parallel, also monetarily invest in building up communities that they are asking to help further their research.
-Through such an investment, Dr. Johnson hopes that black and brown communities could feel a sense of support and genuine partnership and be more open to participating in providing specimens to these scientific-based entities.
-Ultimately, Dr. Johnson hopes that in the future, the research he and other scientific-based entities conduct will work towards incorporating tissue samples and clinical data from various racial groups that will inevitably strengthen their science whilst simultaneously giving back to the community that provides this data.
+In the future, Johnson hopes to establish his own lab and/or company whose research will be based in cancer biology with a therapeutic framework in mind.
+Johnson hopes to address the discrepancy in representation in science with a focus on the fact that many specimens used in daily research are limited in representation within the U.S. While being aware of the intricate relationship Black and brown communities have with science and research due to historical inequity, Johnson strongly believes that instead of scientific entities developing initiatives to collect data and specimen from black and brown communities, these same initiatives should, in parallel, also monetarily invest in building up communities that they are asking to help further their research.
+Through such an investment, Johnson hopes that Black and brown communities could feel a sense of support and genuine partnership and be more open to participating in providing specimens to these scientific-based entities.
+Ultimately, Johnson hopes that in the future, the research he and other scientific-based entities conduct will work towards incorporating tissue samples and clinical data from various racial groups that will inevitably strengthen their science whilst simultaneously giving back to the community that provides this data.

-In another life, Dr. Johnson believes if science and research were not his calling, he would be diving into the arts and becoming a comedic writer/actor with a potential side gig as a DJ.
+In another life, Johnson believes if science and research were not his calling, he would be diving into the arts and becoming a comedic writer/actor with a potential side gig as a DJ.

-Headshot of Bakyayita Rachel Kyeyune, PhD, MB ChBBakyayita Rachel Kyeyune, PhD, MB ChB
+Bakyayita Rachel Kyeyune, PhD, MB ChB

 Adair Lab